DarrenCoppinger/milestone-project-4/README.md

 If the user is logged in the navbar contains the Home, Booking, Drinks, Cart and a Logout buttons.
 If the user is logged out only the Home, Register and Login buttons will be displayed.

-Each page has a message panel that appears directly under the navbar when a messages is generated.
+Each page has a message panel that appears directly under the navbar when a message is generated.

 #### Home
 The Home page includes background image of a cocktail bar which is fixed in position at the centre of the page.
 A floating transparent container appears in front of the image which holds a greeting statement.
 There are also two buttons at the bottom of the container which change depending on whether the user is logged in or not.
 If they are not logged on the buttons will direct the user to the "Login" and "About" pages.
 If the user is logged in the buttons will direct them to the "Booking" and "Drinks" pages.